Reputable DUI And Criminal Defense Attorneys Serving Miami-Dade County

 Over 5,000 Criminal Cases Dismissed Since 1982

-Legal Advocacy For Battery Charges In Florida
+Legal Advocacy For Battery Charges In Miami, Florida

 Thousands of individuals are charged with assault and battery in the state of Florida each year.
 Not many individuals, however, know the distinction between these two offenses.
 The primary difference between these charges is that assault refers to the threat of violence, but battery is the actual use of physical force.